Baby, it was warm outside — in 2016

 ▪ Record rainfall at Sea-Tac Airport from Oct.
 1 to March 31 with 43.33 inches, beating out the 1950-51 record of 41.65 inches.
 It rained 119 out of 183 days, which is 65 percent of the time.

-▪ There were four months in a row with more than 20 rain days: November had 20, December had 25, January had 20 and February had 21.
-There have never been five months in a row.
+▪ There were four months in a row with more than 20 rain days: November 2015 had 20, December 2015 had 25, January had 20 and February had 21.
+There have never been five months in a row with more than 20 rain days.

 JANUARY